graduateshotline logo

 The High School receives the test report around the same time as the student.
 They can also access an online image of the writing essay along with the reader's comments.
 The high school then uses the report to analyze the student's weaknesses and strengths.
 The student can work on their weaknesses and the school uses the results to improve the curriculum.

-ACT score helps colleges in the admission process; offer papers to students depending upon their strengths and weaknesses during the first year; provide academic advice and part-time employment; identify candidates for scholarships and loans.
+ACT score helps colleges in the admission process; offers papers to students depending upon their strengths and weaknesses during the first year; provides academic advice and part-time employment; identifies candidates for scholarships and loans.

 Delay in Receiving ACT Score